MukhtarHassan1/Currency-Converter/README.md

 Constructs the correct API URL based on selected currencies.
 Fetches and parses JSON data to extract the exchange rate.
 Calculates the converted value and displays it on the page.

+🔖 About the .nojekyll File
+The .nojekyll file included in this repository is an empty file used specifically to disable GitHub Pages' default Jekyll processing.
+GitHub Pages automatically attempts to build your site using Jekyll, which can sometimes interfere with static websites, especially when files or folders start with underscores (_).
+By adding .nojekyll, we explicitly instruct GitHub Pages to treat our repository as a pure static site without attempting any Jekyll-related transformations or builds.